 This personalized door mat is also a good pick.
 Plus, it shows you put some thought and effort into the gift.

-And if you’re trying to find an outdoor neighbor gift that’s a little more unique, wind chimes are always a good choice.
+And if you’re trying to find an outdoor neighbor gift that’s a little more unique, this dragonfly wind chime is perfect.

 Already thinking ahead to the holidays?
 These “neighbor potholders” are a cute gift.

 And since they have a small pocket, you can put utensils or reats inside them!

 Giving someone a gift basket is classic and traditional.
 Here are a few things you can throw in a basket that will surely bring them joy.